nithyayo/nithyayo/README.md

 - 👋 Hi, I’m @nithyayo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Salesforce Development Apex code
 - 🌱 I’m currently learning ...
 VisualStudio, Html, Java script
 - 💞️ I’m looking to collaborate on ...
+Apex programming and SF dev roles
-- 📫 How to reach me ...
+- 📫 How to reach me ...nithya.yo@gmail.com

 <!---
 nithyayo/nithyayo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.